impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 Got it, so `hash` is a performance optimization to prevent the shell from having to do a `PATH` lookup for the locations of command that it has previously executed.

-The line which includes the call to `hash` was added as part of [this issue/PR](https://github.com/rbenv/rbenv/issues/119){:target="_blank" rel="noopener"}, which reported that RBENV users occasionally saw their `ruby` executable pointing to the `system` version of Ruby, as opposed to one managed by RBENV.
+The line which includes the call to `hash` was added as part of [this issue/PR](https://github.com/rbenv/rbenv/issues/119){:target="_blank" rel="noopener" }, which reported that RBENV users occasionally saw their `ruby` executable pointing to the `system` version of Ruby, as opposed to one managed by RBENV.
 Adding the `hash -r` block of code that we just analyzed, so that the `hash` table is emptied after every run of `rbenv rehash`, was the fix for this solution.

 To double-check what ChatGPT told me, I decide to experiment with `hash`.